Balaje/iceFem/README.md

 FEM | (0.482959,0.875643) | 1.000000 |
 Thin Plate| (0.493626,0.869740) | 1.000000 |

 All the visualization is performed using Paraview.
-The code produces the following outputs for the displacement field and the velocity potential in the cavity region.
+The code produces the following outputs for the displacement field and the velocity potential in the cavity region. **NOTE: The Thin-plate code has been validated using the `MATLAB` module located in the other branch**.

 | Displacement/Potential (FEM) | Displacement (ThinPlate) |
 | --- | ---- |